-Devices are any computing or data storage devices, whether mobile or stationary.
-See also Mobile Devices, UBC-owned Devices and Multi-Factor Authentication Devices.
+Devices are any computing, data transmission or data storage devices, whether mobile or stationary.
+See also Mobile Devices, Internet of Things (IoT) Devices, UBC-owned Devices and Multi-Factor Authentication Devices.

-DMZ or Demilitarized Zone is a subnetwork that separates Internet-facing services from internal networks.
+Demilitarized Zone or DMZ is a subnetwork that separates Internet-facing services from internal networks.

 EMRs (Electronic Medical Records systems) are computerized systems designed to maintain patient data.